widelang/draft/README.md

 {removed, before, after} = +4..2=.list
 ```

-Now the compiler nows you are performing a deletion as well because there's no case where + is used in Positionals.
+Now the compiler knows you are performing a deletion as well because there's no case where + is used in Positionals.

 In all cases, when you destructure a removed Positional, you can have 3 possible Entities at your desposal like in the example above.